-Often considered one of the most beautiful cities in both Italy and the world, there are so many stunning locations in Florence.
-The combination of amazing Renaissance architecture, breathtaking art, and beautiful light creates incredible photography opportunities.
+Florence is one of my favorite cities in Italy.
+The city has drawn me back time and again.
+Often considered one of the most beautiful cities in both Italy and the world, Florence has so many stunning locations.
+The combination of impressive Renaissance architecture, breathtaking art, food, and beautiful light creates incredible photography opportunities.

 When to Go?